RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-Run a Filtered Export
+## Run a Filtered Export
---

-If you do not want to export the entire TM database content into a TMX file, but only a small part of it, you can run a filtered export.
-This allows you to export only a subset of the TM content, e.g. all translation units that have a *Customer* field with the value *Microsoft*, or all TUs that were created after 1st January 2010, etc. Running such an export is basically the same as the procedure described above.
-You just have to add a filter before the export is executed.
-Start by implementing another function called ```RunFilteredExport```, which also takes the TM file name and path as well as the export file name and path as string parameters.
-First, open the TM and create a TM exporter object as shown below:
+If you do not want to export the entire TM, you can run a filtered export.
+This lets you export a subset of the TM content, such as all translation units with a *Customer* field value of *Microsoft* or all TUs created after 1 January 2010.
+The overall workflow is the same as for a full export, but you add a filter before you run the export.
+Start by implementing another method named `RunFilteredExport()`, which takes the TM path and the TMX export file path as string parameters.
+First, open the TM and create a TM exporter object:

 # [C#](#tab/tabid-8)
 ```cs